TheBrodsky/BrodskysHexMap/README.md

 # Brodsky's Hex Map

+**No longer being actively developed.** This was built to support a game project of mine, which is no longer being developed, and thus this hex map addon is also no longer being developed.

 An addon for generating hex maps in Godot.
 This addon is based on the implementation of HexMaps by RedBlobGames, found here https://www.redblobgames.com/grids/hexagons/implementation.html.

 There are other addons that do this same thing, but I wasn't satisfied with the level of documentation and organization and thus decided to make my own.